How to Display Products? (Part 3) : Building an E-Commerce Web App from Scratch with Next.js, Tailwind CSS, DaisyUI, Prisma, and MongoDB

 The above code is an enhanced version of the previous ProductCard component that includes a "NEW" badge for products created within the last week.
 Here's what this version does:

-3. After the h2 element that displays the product name, a conditional rendering check is used:
+h2element that displays the product name, a conditional rendering check is used:- If the

 In summary, this enhanced version of the ProductCard component adds a feature to display a "NEW" badge for products that were created within the last week.
 The badge is conditionally displayed after the product name, providing a visual indication to users about new products.